bkotara/solana-startup/README.md

 You can use `agave-validator --help` to see various other run flags and descriptions.
 Values for the jito flags can be found [here](https://jito-foundation.gitbook.io/mev/jito-solana/command-line-arguments).

-For completeness purposes, I recommend starting your failover node as your primary mainnet validator (just like we did for testnet; i.e. using the primary identity instead of the junk one) and failing over to your actual mainnet node - practice is good - knowing things work is good.
+For completeness, I recommend starting your failover node as your primary mainnet validator (just like we did for testnet; i.e. using the primary identity instead of the junk one) and failing over to your actual mainnet node - practice is good - knowing things work is good.

 Once you have your script as you like, you can restart the systemd service:
 ```bash